-The express train only makes four stops between Central and Katoomba – at Paramatta, Westmead, Penrith and Springwood.
-Although the express train makes fewer stops than the regular train, the express ride is only about 15 minutes shorter timewise.
+The express train only makes four stops between Central and Katoomba – Paramatta, Westmead, Penrith and Springwood.
+Although the express train makes significantly fewer stops than the regular train, the ride is only about 15 minutes shorter.
 There are two express trains that depart from Sydney – at 8:48am and 5:47pm.
 The express trains from Katoomba depart at 7:40am and 2:04pm.

 Blue Mountains Train Station

-The two Blue Mountains train stations that are best to access the national park are Katoomba Railway Station and Leura Railway Station.
-Both stations are serviced by the Blue Mountains Train.
-The Blue Mountains Express Train only stops in Katoomba, not Leura.
+The two best Blue Mountains train stations are Katoomba Railway Station and Leura Railway Station.
+Both stations are serviced by the regular the Blue Mountains Train line, however the Blue Mountains Express Train only stops in Katoomba.

 Train: Sydney to Katoomba

 There are multiple Blue Mountains Trains that depart from Sydney Central Station every day.
 The first train departs at 4:23am – and the last train departs at 12:18am (12:24am on weekends and holidays); there is at least one train every hour.

 There are multiple Katoomba to Sydney Trains (and Leura to Sydney trains) that depart daily.
 Departures from Katoomba begin as early at 3:02am on weekdays and 4:38am on weekends and holidays.

 Blue Mountains Train Timetable 2023

 The Sydney to Katoomba train fare depends on time of departure: Peak (6am to 7pm) or Non-Peak hours.
 The Sydney to Blue Mountains train price is $9.31 AUD for Peak Travel and $6.51 for Non-Peak Travel.
 Train fare can be paid using a Contactless Credit Card or the Opal Card.